Mayville, North Dakota

 Mayville is a city in Traill County, North Dakota, United States.
-The population was 1,854 at the 2020 census. which makes Mayville the largest community in Traill County.
-Mayville was founded in 1881.
-The city's name remembers May Arnold, the first white child born in the immediate area.
+The population was 1,854 at the 2020 census.
+Mayville is the largest community in Traill County.
+It was founded in 1881.
+It is named for May Arnold, the first white child born in the immediate area.

-Mayville is often grouped with the neighboring city of Portland.
-The two towns are sometimes given the name May-Port.
-Mayville State University is located in Mayville.
+Mayville is often grouped with the neighboring city of Portland and called "May-Port".
+It is home to Mayville State University.